 Classes will be taught using the University of Minnesota virtual conferencing tool, Zoom.
-Just like our classroom-based courses, you will have the ability to learn from your fellow classmates and share your experience.
+You will have the ability to learn from your fellow classmates and share your experience.
 Sessions will be highly interactive with a mixture of lecture, small and large group activities, polls, and discussion.

 How will I receive course information?

-One week before your course, a welcome email with basic information will be sent out to you.
-One day before your course, a reminder email containing your course materials and zoom link will be sent to you.
+One week before your course, a welcome email with basic information is sent out to you.
+One day before your course, a reminder email containing your course materials and zoom link is sent to you.

 How do I use my course materials?

-This depends on the class, but usually materials are PDFs, because PDFs are able to be accessed by nearly everyone regardless of their operating system or software!
+This depends on the class but, usually, materials are PDFs.
+This is because PDFs are able to be accessed by nearly everyone, regardless of their operating system or software.

-The course materials may be "read only" or may give you the ability to interact with them using your PDF viewer.
+The course materials may be read-only or give you the ability to interact with them using your PDF-viewer.

 Can I use my tablet or mobile device?